• Skip to primary navigation

 Making tacos with ground burger is a classic.
 I've taken this classic and made it something we eat in our family on a regular basis.

-Our freezers are stocked full with wild game meat.
-We have lots of venison, elk, antelope and more!
+Our freezers are stocked full of wild game meat.
+We have lots of venison, elk, antelope, and more!

 If you don't have wild game, no worries!
 You can certainly use ground beef for these tacos!
 Since I usually substitute my wild ground game meat for ground beef, you can easily substitute ground beef in this recipe.
 Choose a lean ground beef.